charlesnannan/SF-commands-shortcuts/README.md

-_SF command shortcuts_ is a tiny AutoHotkey script to write Symfony commands efficiently.
+_SF commands shortcuts_ is a tiny AutoHotkey script to write Symfony commands efficiently.
 If you are familiar with tools like Emmet, you know what to expect.

 Installing
 ==========